sulayman-s/invoice-api/README.md

 ```

-By following these steps, you'll have Elasticsearch, Kibana, and the FastAPI application running and ready to handle PDF uploads, store their statuses, and retrieve extracted data from Elasticsearch.
+By following these steps, you'll have the FastAPI application running and ready to handle PDF uploads, store their statuses, and retrieve extracted data from SQLite.